- Study at Deakin

 The Master of Planning is relevant if you have a related undergraduate degree or significant professional experience in this field and are looking to up-skill, enhance or broaden your qualifications.
 It is also suitable if you are seeking a career change and have successfully completed an undergraduate degree in another discipline.

-The Healthy Cities specialism can only be completed in the on-campus mode at the Melbourne Burwood Campus.
+The Healthy Cities specialism can only be completed in campus mode at Burwood (Melbourne).

 To qualify for the award of Master of Planning, you must successfully complete 12 credit points from the units listed below.